dpressel/sgdtk/README.md

 ## Other examples

 There are some complete command line programs contained in the 'exec' area that can be used for different types of simple tasks, but this is mainly intended as a library that you can use to integrate SGD into your own applications.
 I used this library to implement the NBSVM algorithm using SGD and making use of overlapped IO (https://github.com/dpressel/nbsvm-xl).
-I also wrote a simple Torch-like neural net package in Java which depends on this library (https://github.com/dpressel/n3rd).
+I also wrote a simple Torch 'nn'-like neural net package in Java which depends on this library (https://github.com/dpressel/n3rd).